octaviopk9/lattice-based-cryptography/index.md

 ## About this page

 This page is based on [zkp.science](https://zkp.science/)'s page, which hosts a number of resources and references on Zero-Knowledge Proofs.
 Everyone is welcome to contribute to this effort.
 Additions, corrections and other suggestions are very much welcome!

+For more information about the contents and policies we follow, please see [here](./policies).

+For more information about the club meetings and events, please see [here](./club).

 ## How to improve this page